-This “Not Secure” warning appears on all pages using the HTTP protocol, which is incapable of providing a secure connection.
-Historically, this has been the primary protocol used for internet communication.
+Unsecure websites display the “Not Secure” warning which appears on all pages using the HTTP protocol, because it is incapable of providing a secure connection.
+Historically, this had been the primary protocol used for internet communication.

-Over the last few years, websites have been transitioning to HTTPS —note the S appended to the end— which does provide security and is used by millions of websites including Google.com, Facebook.com, and Amazon.com, to protect your information while browsing, logging in, and making purchases.
+Over the last several years, websites have been transitioning to HTTPS — the S stands for “secure” — which does provide encryption and authentication and is used by millions of websites including Google, Facebook and Amazon, to protect your information while browsing, logging in and making purchases.

 If you’re a visitor or an owner/operator of a website using HTTP and seeing this warning, here’s what you can do.

-HTTPS uses the SSL/TLS protocol to provide a secure connection, which is both encrypted and authenticated.
-Using HTTPS requires that you purchase an SSL certificate(s), and then you can install that certificate and enable the HTTPS protocol on your web server.
+HTTPS uses the TLS/SSL protocol to provide a secure connection, which is both encrypted and authenticated.
+Using HTTPS requires that you obtain a TLS/SSL certificate(s), and then you can install that certificate and enable the HTTPS protocol on your web server.

 If you are the technical administrator or developer for your site, you should begin by assessing if you currently have any support for HTTPS.
 Some sites have partial support, meaning they have deployed HTTPS to some parts of the site, or have not chosen to serve the site via HTTPS by default.
 If either is the case, look into what steps need to be taken to deploy HTTPS across your entire site and by default.
 Our guide to configuring HTTPS Everywhere will help you get started.

-If you do not have HTTPS deployed at all, start by using our Certificate Wizard to help you figure out which SSL certificate you need.
-Your need will vary depending on how many domain names you operate and if you want your business to be validated for additional user trust.
+If you do not have HTTPS deployed at all, start by reading our guide on how to choose the right type of tls/ssl certificate to help you figure out which TLS certificate you need.
+Your needs will vary depending on how many domain names you operate and if you want your business to be validated for additional user trust.
 Then review our guide to HTTPS Everywhere to understand the steps you need to take to support HTTPS by default.

-All major web browsers — including Google Chrome, Mozilla Firefox, and Apple Safari —are moving to a user interface that will warn users about insecure pages, so it is important to support HTTPS both for the security benefits and for the optimal user experience.
+All major web browsers — including Google Chrome, Mozilla Firefox, Microsoft Edge and Apple Safari — have a user interface that will warn users about insecure pages, so it is important to support HTTPS both for the security benefits and for the optimal user experience.
 In addition, many new web technologies require HTTPS, and some of these can improve performance on your website.

-The reason you are seeing the “Not Secure” warning is because the web page or website you are visiting is not providing a secure connection.
+The reason you are seeing the “Not Secure” warning is because the web page or website you are visiting is not providing an encrypted connection.
 When your Chrome browser connects to a website it can either use the HTTP (insecure) or HTTPS (secure).

 Any page providing an HTTP connection will cause the “Not Secure” warning.
-You should avoid conducting any sensitive transactions on these pages—such as logging in, providing personal information, or payment information—browsing insecure sites could put you at risk if you are viewing information that is dangerous or not condoned in your country.
+You should avoid conducting any sensitive transactions on these pages, including logging in or providing personal or payment information.
+Browsing insecure sites could also put you at risk if you are viewing information that is dangerous or not condoned in your country.

 As a visitor, you cannot fix the cause of this warning.
-The only way to solve the issue is for the website operator to obtain an SSL certificate and enable HTTPS on their site.
+The only way to solve the issue is for the website operator to obtain a TLS certificate and enable HTTPS on their site.
 This will allow your browser to connect securely with the HTTPS protocol, which it will do automatically once the website is properly configured.

 If a site you frequently use is displaying the “Not Secure” warning, you should contact them and ask them to start supporting HTTPS.
 You can also try manually replacing HTTP with HTTPS in the URL, as some sites may have partial support for HTTPS but don’t offer it by default.